You didn’t become a teacher to fundraise.

 Wherever you fall, it’s important to know your specific need before you start advertising that need to the world.
 Donors want to feel the impact of their donations, and are motivated by clearly defined goals.

 We know that people should care about the classroom where you’re working everyday to educate the next generation.
 But unfortunately it’s not that easy.
 Just because you’re doing great work doesn’t mean you’ll be noticed.

-This is the most important and challenging part of your quest to crowdfund your classroom.
+This is the most important and challenging part of teacher fundraising.
 We know you don’t have a lot of extra time, but give as much of it as you can to this aspect of your page for maximum impact.
 Ideally, you will find that the time you spend writing is reflective and useful in maintaining your own motivation to keep doing what you do.

 Chapter 3: The Folder—Organizing Champions for your Classroom

 How do you get donations for your classroom?
 You ask.
-And we know it can be daunting, but it works: When an individual asks for a donation, 1:4 people will give.
+And we know it can be daunting, but it works: When an individual asks for a donation, 1 out of 4 people will give.

 However, we also know that there are only so many people you can ask to donate.
 For many teachers in low-income districts, asking parents is out of the question.

 What if there were other people out there making the ask for you, and all of you were getting a “yes” 25% of the time?
 We call these people Classroom Champions, and enlisting one (or four) can make a big difference for your students.